denuoweb/ethereum-block-processor/README.md

 Htmlcoin (Bitcoin) block hashes are calculated using `SHA256` Instead Ethereum uses `keccak256` as its hashing algorithm.
-This program scans all the blocks from Htmlcoin network (aprox 1.7 millions) and for each htmlcoin block calculates the corresponding ethereum hash and stores the pair of hashes in a `Postgres` database
+This program scans all the blocks from Htmlcoin network and for each htmlcoin block calculates the corresponding ethereum hash and stores the pair of hashes in a `Postgres` database

 ## Features